sabban/aws/aws-cheat-sheet.md

  * Runtime Behavior Analysis
 * Telemetry data collected from an instance
 * Assessment reports
-* Findings: potential security issue or risk (comes with explanation and guidance to solve) -> Use AWS lambda to schedule assessment run.
+* Findings: potential security issue or risk (comes with explanation and guidance to solve and a level  high, medium, low, informational)
+-> Use AWS lambda to schedule assessment run.

 # AWS Trusted Advisor